farazfp/PQ-NMGlossary-/content/Bibliography.md

 Manning, E. (2016).
 The minor gesture.
 Duke University Press.
 Massumi, B. (2015).
 Politics of affect.
 Polity.
 St. Pierre, E. A. (2011).
 Post qualitative research: The critique and the coming after.
 In N. K. Denzin & Y. S. Lincoln (Eds.), The SAGE handbook of qualitative research (4th ed., pp. 611–625).
 SAGE.
-From attached resources: A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (see entries on Agency, Data, Thinking, and Index sections for “listening,” “entanglement,” and “affect”); Posthuman Glossary; More Posthuman Glossary.

 ## [[authorship]]